tarantool/crud/README.md

 as a user calling `crud.init_storage()`.
 Therefore, if `crud` do not have enough access to modify some space, then you need to give access to the user.

+You can call `crud.init_storage{async = true}` to bootstrap procedures grants asynchronously.
+It is useful in case your application master instances may start in ro mode (for example, if you use Tarantool 3.x).
+By default, synchronous bootstrap is used.

 All VShard routers should call `crud.init_router()` after `vshard.router.cfg()` (or enable the `crud-router` role for Cartridge) to make `crud` functions callable via `net.box`.
 If a user is allowed to execute `crud` functions on